aberke/drones-consumer-privacy/survey-questions/README.md

 ## 2. Generate choice sets.

-Use the define attributes to generate choice sets in a CSV from which well formatted Questions will be generated.
+Use the defined attributes to generate choice sets in a CSV from which well formatted Questions will be generated.

 Each row represents a choice between a ground vehicle delivery option and a drone delivery option.